SURAJ-KC/image_classifer/README.md

 # image_classifer
-it is simple ml project which identfies weather the image is cat or dog
+it is simple ml project which identfies weather the image of cat or dog